AdobeDocs/deliverability-learn.en/help/transition-process/targeting-criteria.md

 doc-type: article
 activity: understand
 team: ACS
+role: Leader, User
+level: Beginner
 exl-id: e6a855ba-a929-477f-a339-6861a755a529
 ---
 # Targeting criteria

 When sending new traffic, only target your highest engaged users during the early phases of IP warming.
 This helps establish a positive reputation from the get-go to effectively build trust before rolling in your less engaged audiences.
-Here’s a basic formula for engagement:
+Here's a basic formula for engagement:

 ![Formula for engagement](../assets/formula-for-enagement.png)